 Maryam joined Chambers following the completion of her pupillage under the supervision of Chloe Hudson and Jeremy Barton.
-She has started to build a busy Crown Court practice and is developing a reputation as a confident advocate with a natural and friendly demeanour with lay clients.
+She is developing a strong criminal, regulatory and family law practice and building a reputation as a thorough and determined advocate.

-Maryam regularly appears as a defence advocate in the Crown Court, Magistrates and Youth Courts in matters of serious violence, fraud, robbery, public order and road traffic offences.
-She has experience of dealing with cases involving expert evidence, vulnerable witnesses, hearsay and bad character applications.
+Maryam is regularly instructed to prosecute and defend in the Crown Court, Youth Court and Magistrates’ Court in a wide range of cases including violence, sexual offences, drugs and driving offences.
+She has experience of dealing with cases involving expert evidence and vulnerable clients and witnesses.

 Successful defence of a youth charged with careless driving following an accident which led to two teenagers suffering multiple serious and permanent injuries.

-Represented the second defendant accused of kidnapping a child and driving him to the home of two co-defendants where he was subsequently violently assaulted.
+Represented a defendant accused of kidnapping a child and driving him to the home of two co-defendants where he was subsequently violently assaulted.